 If any units are leftover from the subscription’s current allocations, this option allows those units to be rolled over to the next renewal.

 For example, if a subscriber has only used 60/100 total units, those remaining 40 units will be available during the next billing period without incurring overages.
+The component will display as having 40/40 units remaining within the admin UI.

 This feature is a type of rollover, so it can only be used when the rollover option is true.
 When a prepaid usage component price point is created with an expiration interval and unit, all allocations will have an expiration date based off the component’s expiration params.